irongut/EDlib/docfx_project/index.md

 ## Please Contribute!

 This is an open source project that welcomes contributions, suggestions and bug reports from those who use it.
-If you have any ideas on how to improve the library, please [create an issue](https://github.com/irongut/EDlib/issues) on GitHub.
-Please check out the [How to Contribute](/articles/how-to-contribute.html) article.
+If you have any ideas on how to improve the library, please read the [How to Contribute](/articles/how-to-contribute.html) article and [create an issue](https://github.com/irongut/EDlib/issues) on GitHub.

 &nbsp;